CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 sidebar_label: External Projects
 ---

-For Final Projects we try to find interesting, tech-for-good projects for that stretch the abilities of those working on them whilst helping an NGO or Charity work towards its goals.
+At CodeYourFuture we try to find interesting, tech-for-good projects for that stretch the abilities of our students whilst helping an NGO or Charity solve a business problem they are facing.

 ## Past Projects